Tovana-AI/gpt-memory/README.md

 ## 🧠 Belief Generation: The Secret Sauce

-GPT Memory introduces a new approach to LLM reasoning: actionable beliefs generated from user memory.
+Tovana introduces a new approach to LLM reasoning: actionable beliefs generated from user memory.
 These beliefs provide personalized insights that can significantly enhance your agent's planning, reasoning and responses.

 ### Examples
 #### Input: